For the first time since 2006, active military personnel will be used to fight wildfires

 Another blaze, the Mad River Complex, comprises seven fires that started last month after a lightning storm hit northern California.

-By Monday, it had burned about 23,000 acres and was 65% contained.
+By early Monday, it had burned about 23,000 acres and was 65% contained.
 Two buildings were destroyed and five people injured.
+At least 19 fires were burning in the state.

 In Idaho, the Soda Fire has covered 283,686 acres in Owyhee County, in the southeast corner of the state.
 The fire was 25% contained with 860 people working to bring it under control, according to the national fire tracking website InciWeb.